Dangers of Unregulated Teeth Whitening

 Fake Britain showed victims who had been instructed to use these tooth whitening kits overnight at home, and who then experienced the dangerous effects of such unregulated tooth whitening products.

-Symptoms of these illegal teeth whitening/home bleaching kits can include, but are not limited to:
+Symptoms of these illegal teeth whitening/home bleaching kits can include, but are not limited to the following:

 Legally, Teeth whitening products sold on the high street can have just 0.1% of hydrogen peroxide (the active ingredient in the bleach used to whiten teeth).
 Anything stronger than this must be prescribed by a qualified dentist (who can prescribe up to 6% hydrogen peroxide), hygienist or dental therapist working under a dentist’s prescription.